National Eligibility cum Entrance Test (Postgraduate): Organising body

 The exam is conducted by National Board of Examinations, an autonomous organisation of Ministry of Health and Family Welfare, Government of India.
 It also conducts exams other National Eligibility cum Entrance Test for Super Specialty courses (SS) and Master of Dental Surgery (MDS).

 Exam pattern and structure

 The examination is computer based, consisting of 200 mcqs multiple choice questions (MCQ) with single response.
 The language is English only.
 It is held in 162 test centres across India.
 For each correct response, four marks are allotted and for each wrong response one mark (25 percent) is deducted.
 No marks awarded or deducted for an unattempted question.
-There is an option to mark questions for review whether attempted or unattempted, to check them until the exam ends.
-Time allotted is 3.5 hour.
+There will be 5 section of 40 question each with time slot of 42 minutes, then that part will be auto submitted once the time slot is over.
+It can't be reviewed then, however, this pattern has recently incorporated for NEET-PG 2024.
+The Time allotted is 3.5 hour.